steipete/PSTCollectionView/README.md

 PSCollectionView
 ================

+IMPORTANT: DO NOT BRANCH THIS REPO, OR YOU WILL SEND HUNDRETHS OF EMAILS AS EVERY SINGLE DEVELOPER ADDED HERE WILL GET ACCESS TO YOUR REPO.
+USE BRANCHES.

 Open Source, 100% API compatible replacement of UICollectionView for iOS4+

 I've originally started this to replace the thumbnail grid in my iOS PDF Framework/SDK [PSPDFKit](http://pspdfkit.com), but seemed way too useful for others to keep it for myself.